glennhenry/cs-notes/docs/database-system/06-concurrency-control/concurrency-control.md

 ### Conflict Serializability

-**Conflict** is a situation where changing the order of two or more transactions leads to data inconsistencies or incorrect results. **Conflict serializability** is a concept that extends serializable.
-It ensures that a schedule is serializable and avoid conflict.
-Conflict serializability is a desirable property as it guarantees the correctness and consistency of the database state.
+**Conflict** is a situation where changing the order of two or more transactions leads to data inconsistencies or incorrect results. **Conflict serializability** focuses on making schedule that has serializability property.

 Conflict will _not_ occur when :